Piracy and Infringement

 A [webpage hosted by your service/communication originating on your service], designated ([full URL or message identification]), retrieved [date and time], infringes upon my exclusive right in [title].
 I have attempted to resolve this directly with the account holder without satisfaction.
 Please remove the referenced material from your service and take other appropriate action against the account holder to prevent future infringement.

 Pursuant to the Digital Millennium Copyright Act, this letter serves as actual notice of infringement in the event of legal proceedings.
 The information in this notification is accurate, and under penalty of perjury, I state that I am the owner of an exclusive right infringed by the specified material.
+This infringement is well outside any apparent fair-use defense.

 - General notes on sample letters: